senzanome75/prompt-expander/README.md

 This repository concerns a **Prompt Expander**: a **Proof of Concept Software** that uses **OpenAI API** itself to improve the performance of a **Task** requested in input.

+In my view **an initial expansion of the prompt should be the first task an agent should perform**.
+Optimizing the initial prompt (with something like Grammarly) could also help generate a better response.

+---

 The fundamental features will be:
 1) Expansion of a task into a number of intermediate steps necessary to carry out the task (implemented)
-2) Language correction (grammar, etc.) of the prompt and translation into English (todo)
+2) Language correction (grammar, etc.) of the prompt and (maybe) translation into English (todo)
 3) Understand whether a Google search is necessary to carry out a step and, if the answer is positive, carry it out (partially implemented)
 4) Understand whether scraping from a web page is necessary to carry out a step (partially implemented)
 5) Understand the language of task and reply with ISO 639-1 code. (implemented)